vuestorefront/vue-storefront/docs/guide/README.md

 While making themes in Vue Storefront in most cases all you need to take care of is creating your own HTML and CSS markup.
 All required business logic is exposed by the core with its core modules and can be easily injected into any of the theme components.
 The mechanism of injecting core business logic into themes is very simple.
 We are using Vue.js mixins to keep upgradable business logic in the core.

-Business logic from core component can be easily injected into any theme component as a Vue.js mixin.
+Business logic from the core component can be easily injected into any theme component as a Vue.js mixin.
 We can easily inject it into any of our theme components just by importing it and adding it as a mixin ( eg `mixins: [Microcart]` is what you need to use core Microcart logic).
 This is all you need to make use of core business logic inside your theme.
 With this approach, we can easily ship updates to all core components without breaking your shop.

 The easiest way to create your own theme is to create a copy of the default one, change it's name in it's `package.json` file, change active theme in `config/local.json` and run `yarn` to make lerna linking (which we are using for monorepos).